pdecks/platepal/README.md

 -----------------------

-Although Scikit's CountVectorizer allows for incorporation of stemming and lemmatization, after doing on research on the `Stanford NLP website`_, I decided against doing so because there is not much to be gained for English text analysis.
+Although Scikit's CountVectorizer allows for incorporation of stemming and lemmatization, after doing on research on the [Stanford NLP website](http://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html), I decided against doing so because there is not much to be gained for English text analysis.
-Rather than using a stemmer, you can use a lemmatizer , a tool from Natural Language Processing which does full morphological analysis to accurately identify the lemma for each word.
+> Rather than using a stemmer, you can use a lemmatizer , a tool from Natural Language Processing which does full morphological analysis to accurately identify the lemma for each word.
 Doing full morphological analysis produces at most very modest benefits for retrieval.
 It is hard to say more, because either form of normalization tends not to